navikt/aksel/.changeset/swift-bags-design.md

 "@navikt/aksel-icons": minor
 ---

-Icons: Added new icons 'TruckPercent', 'ShieldLock' and 'ShieldCheckmark' 🎉.
+Icons: Added new icons 'TruckPercent' and 'ShieldCheckmark' 🎉.